LINQ Lazy Evaluation: Tips, Pitfalls & Practices

 You’ve encountered one of LINQ’s most powerful yet misunderstood features: lazy evaluation.
 LINQ queries in .NET don’t execute when you define them; they execute only when you enumerate them.
 This behavior is at the heart of LINQ’s efficiency, but it can also be a source of confusion if you’re not aware of how it works.

-In this guide, we’ll explore the nuances of LINQ’s lazy evaluation, discuss its benefits and pitfalls, and share actionable tips to help you write better LINQ queries.
+we’ll explore the nuances of LINQ’s lazy evaluation, discuss its benefits and pitfalls, and share actionable tips to help you write better LINQ queries.

 Understanding LINQ’s Lazy Evaluation